Readri205/MS4_shopfront/README.md

       * The search list is considered to return name and image upload searches as detail page returns.
       * The pages include those for user details entry and checkout from the shopping cart.
       * All images in the wireframe are by example only.
+      * Wireframe includes examples for desktop and mobile devices.
       *   The **Original Wireframe Design** can be viewed here - [View](https://github.com/Readri205/MS4_shopfront/blob/master/readme/wireframe/wineshop.pdf).

 ## Features